sueda/fbx-extract/README.md

 ### Textures

 - All of the textures contained in the input FBX file, usually are PNG or JPG files.
+- The files downloaded from Mixamo may not contain any textures.
+The steps to solve this are (thanks to Yuanlong Zhou):
+  - Click "Characters" from the tab on the Mixamo website.
+  - Choose your favorite character and then choose its corresponding "Animations."
+  - Download the .fbx file, rather than downloading it directly from the main page.

 ### Input file

-- The input information for this [Assignment](https://people.engr.tamu.edu/sueda/courses/CSCE489/2021F/assignments/A2/index.html).
+- The input information for this [Assignment](https://people.engr.tamu.edu/sueda/courses/CSCE450/2023F/assignments/A2/index.html).
 - This file only lists the name of the first extracted texture.
 If it is not the ideal one, please edit it manually.